apache/spark/docs/apache-airflow/tutorial.rst

   dag = Etl()

 This dag runs daily at 00:00.
-Add this python file to airflow/dags folder and go back to the main folder and run
+Add this python file to airflow/dags folder (e.g. ``dags/etl.py``) and go back to the main folder and run

 .. code-block:: bash